-For many individuals, having to file for unemployment is an unfortunate, but necessary reality.
+For many individuals, navigating the unemployment benefits system is an unfortunate, but necessary reality.
 No one wants to be in that position because of what it usually signifies: the loss of a job.
-However, if you do find yourself filing for unemployment, you will likely find yourself having questions as well.
+Anybody participating in the unemployment process will likely have questions as well.

 Unemployment Benefits Eligibility

-At the most basic level, you may be eligible for unemployment if you were fired by your employer.
-Generally speaking, if you quit, you are not eligible.
+At the most basic level, an employee may be eligible for unemployment if he or she were fired by an employer.
+Generally speaking, if an employee quits, the employee is not eligible.
 However, there are exceptions.
-Other situations in which you may be eligible include a temporary layoff, an unpaid suspension, an a reduction in hours of work.
+Other situations in which an employee may be eligible include a temporary layoff, an unpaid suspension, or a reduction in hours of work.

 Apply for Unemployment Benefits in Wisconsin – Steps & Tips

-There are some key points to remember when filing for unemployment, or during a fact-finding interview with a Claims Specialist from the Department of Workforce Development (DWD), some of which are commonsense, but some of which you may not know:
+There are some key points to remember when filing for unemployment, or during a fact-finding interview with a Claims Specialist from the Department of Workforce Development (DWD), some of which are commonsense, but some of which may not be known:

 - Be concise.
 Answer the questions that are asked.
 Do not use each question as an opportunity to “tell your story.”
-If you need to take a moment to formulate your response before doing so to ensure that you fully know your answer, do so.
+If you need to take a moment to formulate a response before doing so to ensure that you fully know the answer, do so.
 When individuals think while they speak, they have a tendency to stray and confuse.

 - Be factual.
-Using subjective adjectives such as “unfair” or unnecessary exaggeration can paint you in a bad light and create arguable points where none should otherwise exist.
+Using subjective adjectives such as “unfair” or unnecessary exaggeration can paint anyone in a bad light and create arguable points where none should otherwise exist.

 - Be attentive.
 Read all documents carefully and, if you are being interviewed, listen to each question carefully.

-If unemployment benefits are approved, you must continue seeking employment from, at minimum, two employers per week to continue receiving benefits.
+If unemployment benefits are approved, the employee must continue seeking employment from, at minimum, four employers per week to continue receiving benefits.

 Regardless where you are in the process, if you have questions, you need answers.
-Contact us if you have been denied unemployment benefits, it is even more important to contact an attorney.
+Contact us for solutions.

 The most common scenario in such an appeal is that the appellant/claimant was terminated and denied benefits based on the reason(s) provided by the former employer for the termination.
 The standard by which these cases are decided is called “misconduct.”
-Misconduct is defined as intentional and substantial disregard of an employer’s interests.
+The definition of misconduct includes the intentional and substantial disregard of an employer’s interests.
 As an example, if an employee was repeatedly intoxicated on the job, the employer warned the employee that if he was intoxicated at work one more time he would be fired, and the employee subsequently showed up intoxicated again and was fired, that would qualify as “misconduct” and benefits would justifiably be denied.

-If it is determined by a Claims Specialist that you were terminated for misconduct, the burden is on you to prove otherwise.
-However, if a Claims Specialist grants you unemployment benefits and your former employer appeals, the burden in on the employer to prove misconduct.
+If it is determined by a Claims Specialist that an employee was terminated for misconduct, the burden is on the employee to prove otherwise.
+However, if a Claims Specialist grants the employee unemployment benefits and the former employer appeals, the burden is on the employer to prove misconduct.

 The same applies to any other contention a former employer wishes to raise against a former employee’s receipt of benefits.
 If the employer is the appellant, it carries the burden.